lukasasz/gomovit/README.md

 # Gomovit

 Gomovit is a React-based web application showcasing our innovative wristbands.
-Inspired by the sleek design of apple.com, it presents a modern, minimalist UI for our fitness tracking products.
+It presents a modern, minimalist UI for our fitness tracking products.

 ## Features